 Advantages of live cell HCS imaging

-The ability to automate live cell incubation and image capture was ranked by survey respondents as the most relevant advantage of live cell and kinetic HCS imaging.
+The ability to automate live cell incubation and image capture was ranked by survey respondents as the most relevant advantage of live cell and kinetic HCS imaging (Figure 3).
 This was closely followed by ability to make kinetic (sequential) measurements on live cells and then the ability to perform cell tracking with live cells.

 Live cell HCS assays